notFaceroll/interactive-comments-section/README.md

-# Frontend Mentor - Interactive comments section solution
+# Interactive comments section

 This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents